gjverhoeff/video-encoder/README.md

 1. Execute the `Server.py` script.
 2. Add Files to the Media folder.
 3. Wait for the file to be encoded.
-4. grap the new file from the `Media Destination Folder`.
+4. grab the new file from the `Media Destination Folder`.
 5. Press 'q' to stop the script

 Click the image for a Usage Video of the script.